Shaddam-IV/pysens/README.md

 Sensitivity tool for various games

 Current featues:
-* Generates a sensitivity between 20 cm/360 and 50 cm/360 for when you want to try out a new sensitivity
+* Generates a random sensitivity between 20 cm/360 and 50 cm/360 for when you want to try out a new sensitivity
+* Outputs the sensitivity as cm/360 or in-game setting
+* takes into account user DPI

 Planned features:
+* Change prompts to command line flags
 * Generate random sensitivity within specified range for many popular games
 * Output sensitivity in different formats
 * Convert sensitivity between games